bio-tools/biotoolsDocs/IFB_tools.rst

 2. Claim your tools
 -------------------
-As a software developer or service provider, you should own the *bio.tools* entries corresponding to  your tools, by claiming ownership of existing entries and creating new ones as needed.
+As a software developer or service provider, you should own the *bio.tools* entries describing your tools, by claiming ownership of existing entries and creating new ones.

-First, check to see whether your tool is already registered in `bio.tools`_ by searching for the tool by its name.
+To see whether a tool is already registered, search for it by its name.
 If you find an entry you can go ahead and update it.
 If you can't find the entry, you'll need to create it.
-In any case, before editing your entries, please ensure you understand the ` information requirement <https://...>`_ and follow the `instructions <https://>`_ below.
+In any case, before editing your entries, please ensure you understand the ` information requirement <https://biotools.readthedocs.io/en/latest/IFB_tools.html#understand-the-information-requirement>`_ and follow the `instructions <https://biotools.readthedocs.io/en/latest/IFB_tools.html#describe-your-tools>`_ below.

 .. note::
    *bio.tools* entries are owned by the individuals who created them.
 Owners may grant edit rights, or transfer ownership of their entries to other registered users.
 The rightful owner of a *bio.tools* entry is usually the person who developed the tool, or provides an online service, but it can be some other responsible person, *e.g. a dedicated curator.
 All tools that were submitted for consideration in the ELIXIR FR Service Delivery Plan should already have been registered, but may have only very basic details.
 You will need to take ownerhsip and improve the entries.